You need an internal blogging platform, and a thought choice is ahead of you. What tool to use and how to make a decision?

 Even if WordPress is a tool that most of us used at some point, you still need a few moments to find your way around it.
 But, once a newbie starts using it, it is easy to learn how things work.

 We can say the same for BlogIn.
-Clean interface with a simple and quite an essential set of tools will make your private blog posting quite easy.
-Without required fields and jumps through hoops all you need to do to publish the content you with is to write it down and click "Publish."
+A clean interface with a simple and quite essential set of tools will make your private blog posting quite easy.
+Without required fields and jumps through hoops, all you need to do to publish the content you with is to write it down and click "Publish."

-Result: Since both systems are quite straight forward, we’ll call it a tie in this round.
-A point for WordPress and a point for BlogIn.
+Result: Since both systems are quite straightforward, we’ll call it a tie in this round—a point for WordPress and BlogIn.

 Criteria #2: Find relevant information

-An internal blog is a great place for information sharing and when writing something down once you can always look up for that info again.
+An internal blog is a great place for information sharing, and when writing something down, you can always look up that info again.
 Isn’t it?

-Well, if you’re using WordPress it is not that easy to find relevant information.
-WordPress don’t have a built-in search tool, and to have one, you need to use a plugin.
-Yes, there is an excellent choice of free and paid plugins that you can use, but it’s still a plugin.
-The good news about plugins is that it will expand the functionality of your basic setup, and everyone who knows a bit of PHP and WP can create one for you.
+Well, if you’re using WordPress, it is not that easy to find relevant information.
+WordPress doesn’t have a built-in search tool, and to have one, you need to use a plugin.
+Yes, there is an excellent choice of free and paid WordPress plugins that you can use, but it’s still a plugin.
+The good news about plugins is that they will expand the functionality of your basic setup, and everyone who knows a bit of PHP and WP can create one for you.
 The bad news about plugins is that everyone who knows a bit of PHP and WP can create one.
-Unfortunately, such practice leads to a vast amount of bad plugins which can create security issues and malfunctions with your basic WordPress setup.
+Unfortunately, such practice leads to a vast amount of bad plugins, creating security issues and malfunctions with your basic WordPress setup.

-On the other hand, system build only with an internal blogging in mind, such as BlogIn already have a built in Search functionality.
+On the other hand, a system built only with internal blogging in mind, such as BlogIn, already has built-in search functionality.
 With seamless integration of this feature, it is very easy to locate the info you need.
-All you have to do is to type in the keyword or phrase related to the info you’re looking for, and all the posts with such words will appear in the list.
+All you have to do is type in the keyword or phrase related to the info you’re looking for, and all the posts with such words will appear on the list.
 Easy enough, right?